 Our luxurious 4 Star hotel in Bryan College Station offers an unparalleled level of comfort that harkens back to College Station's days as a rail stop before the area was synonymous with Texas A&M University.
 Named for the notable Georges throughout history, our name "George" has an English elegance and a Southern connotation, consistent with our hotel's design and fabulous rooms.

 The George™ hotel is steeped in an atmosphere of authentic Texas charm, bringing a sophisticated flair all its own to the Brazos Valley.
-Our 162-room luxury boutique hotel is located in College Station’s most vibrant community, Century Square, a 60-acre mixed-use destination offering the city's best in retail, dining and entertainment venues.
-The anchor of Century Square, offering gathering spaces that merge in a walkable, urban landscape authentic to the Brazos Valley.
+Our 162-room luxury boutique hotel is located in College Station’s most vibrant community, Century Square, a walkable 60-acre mixed-use destination offering the city's best in retail, dining and entertainment venues.

 A Stay at The George is One of a Kind